Sure Dividend

 Dividend Kings In Focus: Genuine Parts

-In order for a company to become a Dividend King, it must have a long track record of generating steady dividend growth, even during recessions.
-This is far from an easy task, which makes it all the more impressive for a company to reach the status of a Dividend King.
+A company must have a long track record of generating steady dividend growth, even during recessions, to become a dividend king.
+This is far from an easy task, which makes it all the more impressive.

 It should be no surprise that we consider the Dividend Kings to be among the highest-quality dividend stocks in the entire stock market.